Jesper Drost

-Jesper Drost (born 11 January 1993) is a Dutch professional footballer who plays as an attacking midfielder for HHC Hardenberg.
+Jesper Drost (born 11 January 1993) is a Dutch footballer who plays as an attacking midfielder or winger for VV Berkum.

 Club career

 Drost was born in Nunspeet.
 He joined FC Groningen from PEC Zwolle in summer 2015.
 He then moved to Heracles Almelo and back to PEC Zwolle.

-On 31 August 2021, he moved to the third-tier club HHC Hardenberg.
+On 31 August 2021, he moved to the third-tier club HHC Hardenberg and four years later he joined fellow amateur club Berkum combining this with his work as a padel coach in Zwolle.

 Personal life

 Drost was accused of attempted manslaughter, after he allegedly drove into two men with his car after a fight in a bar in Steenwijk in 2014.
 In December 2015 he was sentenced to do 50 hours of community service.